kevinschenkers/arduino-ai-greenhouse/README.md

 Soon I can even decide to bless my plants with a splinkle of water while clearing my mind on the beach of any sunny island!

-# Artificial intelligence ( If's en else's based on certain sensor patterns and best practices..)
+# Artificial intelligence
+( If's en else's based on certain sensor patterns and best practices..)

+Soon more!